Search

 Stepper Motor Drivers specify the amount of Current that they output to a stepper motor in either RMS or Peak Current.
-Which of the two is better?
+How are they different?

 RMS, which stands for Root Mean Square, is a fundamental measurement of the magnitude of an Alternating Current (AC) signal.
 The RMS value equals the amount of Direct Current (DC) required to produce an equivalent amount of heat in a same sized load.
 The shape of the alternating Current AC waveform is not important.
 RMS values simplify the calculation of average power and energy.
 However, Peak values, which only give the maximum value of the AC signal, require more information and can only be compared to RMS values if the shape of the waveform is known.